cpp-for-yourself/lectures-and-homeworks/readme.md

   - The program tells the user if they are above or below with their guess (or if they've won)
   </details>

+## PS :wink:
+Most of the code snippets are validated automatically.
+If you do find an error in some of those, please open an issue in this repo!